AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

         ![](../assets/reconciliation-rules.png)

     1. To use other attributes to reconcile data, select the **Advanced reconciliation conditions** option then click the **Create conditions** button.
 You can then create your own reconciliation condition using the query modeler.
+[Learn how to work with the query modeler](../../query/query-modeler-overview.md)

         ![](../assets/reconciliation-advanced.png)